 The abducens nucleus controls the abducens nerve, which innervates the ipsilateral lateral rectus muscle.
 It is located in the caudal pons, on the medial aspect of its dorsal surface.

 At the same level of the abducens nucleus, the facial nucleus is located more anteriorly and laterally.
 It controls the muscles of facial expression.
-Its fibers take an unusual course and loop around the abducens nucleus before exiting the brainstem through its ventrolateral surface.
+Its fibres take an unusual course and loop around the abducens nucleus before exiting the brainstem through its ventrolateral surface.

 The cochlear and vestibular nuclei sit dorsolaterally from the inferior pons to the superior medulla.